Tuition, Awards and Funding

 Graduate and Postdoctoral Studies offers approximately 50 Affiliated Fellowships each year to meritorious students to assist their full-time study and/or research leading to a graduate degree.
 Awards are made on the basis of academic excellence, and are open to all current and prospective full-time research graduate students.

-To be considered for this award, prospective students must submit an online application with all required supporting documents by December 1, 2016.
+- To be considered for this award, prospective students must submit an Affiliated Fellowship application (see links below) to firstname.lastname@example.org and a UBC online application with all required supporting documents by September 15 (PhD) or December 1 (MASc).
 Applications received without all supporting documents will not be considered.
-Current students who want to be considered must be nominated by their supervisor.

 International Tuition Award (PhD and MASc)

+To be considered for the 4YF/Gartshore, prospective students must submit an online application with all required supporting documents to the application portal (MASc/PhD Applications) by December 1 (PhD & MASc).
 All applications that are submitted before the scholarship and awards deadline will automatically be considered for a Departmental Award.
+No extra application will be required from prospective students.
 Our Faculty members nominate students based on their academic merit, using the same guidelines as those used to award NSERC/ Affiliated scholarships.

 Four Year Fellowship (4YF) (PhD only)

 Awards worth up to $18,200 plus tuition for up to four years.
+International and domestic PhD applicants who have completed their September admission applications with all supporting documents uploaded for the doctoral program by December 1 and have been nominated by a potential research supervisor will be considered for this fellowship.
 NSERC PGS-D winners will automatically receive a 4YF, but will not receive the stipend during PGS-D. NSERC CGS-D winners will automatically receive a 4YF, but will not receive the stipend or tuition award during the CGS-D.

 Gartshore Fellowship (MASc only)